Chicago coronavirus: Autopsy shows Chicago infant died of COVID-19 in March, ME says

-CHICAGO -- An autopsy has confirmed that COVID-19 infection contributed to the March death of a 9-month-old Chicago boy, the Cook County medical examiner's office said Wednesday.

-Joseph Myles died of human coronavirus NL-63 and COVID-19-induced viral pneumonia, the medical examiner's office said.
-His family reported that he had a history of cold and cough.
+CHICAGO (WLS) -- As the number of COVID-19 deaths ticks above 6,000, the Cook County medical examiner has now determined the youngest victim of the pandemic was just 9 months old.

-Myles was pronounced dead March 23 at Mercy Hospital after a family member found him unresponsive, the medical examiner's office said.
+Joseph Myles died in Chicago at Mercy Hospital on March 23, after a family member found the infant unresponsive.

 His lungs were found to be congested and firm during the autopsy, indicating a possible COVID-19 infection, but two swab tests initially came back with conflicting results, the medical examiner's office said.

-The swabs were sent along with other tissue samples to the Centers for Disease Control and Prevention, which found coronavirus NL-63 and evidence of COVID-19 present in lung tissue, the medical examiner's office said.
+The swabs were then sent along with other tissue samples to the Centers for Disease Control and Prevention.

+The medical examiner now says Myles died as of result of viral pneumonia due to a normal human coronavirus and the new COVID-19 disease.

+"I can't comment directly on the medical examiner's process, but it being such a rare disease and being the first recorded pediatric death, I'm sure they had to do a lot of checks and balances to ensure they were in fact getting the right test and testing for the right virus," said Dr. Marcelo Malakooti, medical director of Lefkofsky Pediatric Intensive Care Unit at Lurie Children's Hospital.

 Chicago coronavirus: Autopsy shows Chicago infant died of COVID-19 in March, ME says